-Chronic, progressive neurodegenerative disorder characterized by a global, nonreversible impairment in cerebral functioning.
+Alzheimer disease (AD) is a chronic, progressive neurodegenerative disorder characterized by a global, nonreversible impairment in cerebral functioning.

-Deteriorating course over up to 8-10 years.
+It has a deteriorating course over up to 8-10 years.

 Brain lesions are marked by neurofibrillary tangles, senile plaques, neuronal loss, and brain atrophy, with defects in acetylcholine synthesis at the cellular level.